Native Apps vs Hybrid Apps: Which to Choose for Your Business?

 What is Hybrid App Development?

-Hybrid Mobile App Development is a process of building mobile applications using web technologies like HTML, CSS, and JavaScript.
+Hybrid Mobile App Development is a process of building mobile applications using web technologies like JavaScript, HTML, and CSS.
 Hybrid apps are designed to work on multiple platforms, such as iOS and Android, using a single codebase.
 These apps are essentially web applications that are wrapped in a native container, allowing them to access native device features such as cameras, contacts, and GPS.

 Technologies & Frameworks for Hybrid App Development